 1) See the Manhattan Skyline from across the river

 Although the two well known observatories (Top of the Rock, Empire State Building) are in the Manhattan side, you can get a perfect view of the whole skyline if you go on the other side of the river.
-We went to Westlight which is a rooftop bar at William Vale.
+I went to Westlight which is a rooftop bar at William Vale.
 It usually gets very busy at night time so come during the day to miss the line up!
 The drinks are normal NYC price ($15-$20) and if you sit outside on the patio, you can see so much of New York!
 The patio is about 270 degrees, so you can also see more of Brooklyn as well to get a since of the sprawl.

 2) Get outside on bad weather days